Wormholes with Ends of the World: Variants and remarks

 We can now understand the indifference between light and heavy states by noticing that both Wilson networks are the same once we remove the lines labeled by $\mathbbm{1}$.
 The reason we can remove those lines follows from the CFT choice of basis $C_{\mathbbm{1}ij}=\delta_{ij}$.
 To make the connection to $\overline{C^2}$, notice that upon removing a ball around the neighborhood of each trivalent Wilson junction, we simply get the two-boundary wormhole \eqref{fig:C0}, which has the topology of a three-punctured sphere times the interval.
 This is known to reproduce the Gaussian statistics of the OPE coefficients \cite{BdB20}.

-So far, we have obtained two different Wilson line networks in $S^3$ by considering the bootstrap procedures for obtaining $\overline{C_{\rm LLH}^2}$ and $\overline{C_{\rm LHH}^2}$ respectively.
-There is a similar procedure for $\overline{C_{\rm HHH}^2}$ which would require consideration of the genus-2 partition function \cite{CMMT19}, and doing so would give us another different Wilson line network in $S^3$.
-As the story is similar, we will not elaborate on it.
+So far, we have obtained two different Wilson line networks in $S^3$ by considering the bootstrap procedures for obtaining $\overline{C_{\rm LLH}^2}$ and $\overline{C_{\rm LHH}^2}$ respectively, where L and H denote light and heavy.
+There is a similar procedure for $\overline{C_{\rm HHH}^2}$ which would require consideration of the genus-2 partition function \cite{CMMT19}, and doing so would give us another Wilson line network in $S^3$.
+The story is similar.

 The lesson we want to draw from this observation is that Virasoro TQFT provides a realization (or at least a way of visualization) that unifies the different ways of deriving the same formula depending on whether states are below or above the black hole threshold.
 In fact, the Wilson lines in Virasoro TQFT can either have real or imaginary Liouville momentum, so it can be either above or below the threshold.